 - Fever with a rash

-How to keep viral and bacterial infections at bay
+How to prevent viral and bacterial infections

 “A great way to prevent infections is to wash your hands and stay away from people when they are sick,” Dr. Price said.
 Wearing a mask when you’re around other people can help prevent the spread of COVID-19 and other viral infections.